Skip to main content

 9. Abandoned car seats

-A TikToker named Paige Marie Parker with 122,000 followers posted a video in October 2021 alleging that traffickers will use an abandoned car seat to lure and kidnap unsuspecting victims.
-The video was viewed over 12.2 million times in the first day it was posted.
+In October 2021, Paige Marie Parker, a TikToker with 122,000 followers, posted a video.
+She alleged that traffickers use abandoned car seats to lure and kidnap unsuspecting victims.
+The video was viewed over 12.2 million times on the first day it was posted.

-The theory originally came from a post Parker had seen on social media, not trafficking experts or survivors, that featured a photo of an abandoned car seat in a Wal-Mart parking lot in Wilkesboro, North Carolina, with allegations it was a trap.
+The theory came from a post Parker saw on social media.
+It was not from trafficking experts or survivors.
+The post featured a photo of an abandoned car seat in a Walmart parking lot in Wilkesboro, North Carolina.
+The post included allegations that it was a trap.

-According to a post by Wilkesboro Police Department, two Wal-Mart customers simply had left their old car seat in the parking lot after buying and installing a new one.
+According to a post by the Wilkesboro Police Department, two Walmart customers had left their old car seat in the parking lot after buying and installing a new one.

 “At no time was this incident deemed to be involved in any criminal activity,” the post, which has only 255 shares as opposed to Parker’s video, which has more than 264,000 shares, concludes.